 We have engaged in transactions and expect to continue to engage in transactions with affiliated companies.
-These transactions include, among others, drilling services provided to us by Bison, real property leased by us from Fasken Midland, LLC, and hydraulic fracturing sand purchased by us from Muskie.
-Each of these entities is either controlled by or affiliated with Wexford, and the resolution of any conflicts that may arise in connection with such related party transactions, including pricing, duration or other terms of service, may not always be in our or our stockholders' best interests because Wexford may have the ability to influence the outcome of these conflicts.
+These transactions include, among others, real property leased by us from Fasken Midland, LLC, an entity affiliated with Wexford, and the resolution of any conflicts that may arise in connection with such related party transactions, including pricing, duration or other terms of service, may not always be in our or our stockholders' best interests because Wexford may have the ability to influence the outcome of these conflicts.